boheumd/MA-LMM/README.md

 For the video question answering task, we conduct experiments including [MSRVTT](https://github.com/xudejing/video-question-answering), [MSVD](https://github.com/xudejing/video-question-answering), and [ActivityNet](https://github.com/MILVLG/activitynet-qa).
 For the video captioning task, we also conduct experiments on [Youcook2](http://youcook2.eecs.umich.edu/) dataset.

-We provide the pre-processed annotation in the following [Google Drive Link](https://drive.google.com/file/d/1hAqXwWnlBqVUMovfa5X2mKNiLAGXe5Qi/view?usp=sharing).
+You can download videos for each dataset through the script provided here (lavis/datasets/download_scripts).
-Please download videos for each dataset first, then extract video frames of each video with fps=10.
+Then extract video frames of each video with fps=10.
    ```
     ├── data
         └── activitynet